open-telemetry/opentelemetry-java-instrumentation/instrumentation/aws-lambda-1.0/library/README.md

 This package contains libraries to help instrument AWS lambda functions in your code.

 ## Using wrappers
-To use the instrumentation, configure `OTEL_LAMBDA_HANDLER` env property to your lambda handler method in following format `package.ClassName::methodName` and use one of wrappers as your lambda `Handler`.
+To use the instrumentation, configure `OTEL_INSTRUMENTATION_AWS_LAMBDA_HANDLER` env property to your lambda handler method in following format `package.ClassName::methodName` and use one of wrappers as your lambda `Handler`.

+In order to configure a span flush timeout (default is set to 1 second), please configure `OTEL_INSTRUMENTATION_AWS_LAMBDA_FLUSH_TIMEOUT` env property.
+The value is in seconds.

 Available wrappers:
 - `io.opentelemetry.instrumentation.awslambda.v1_0.TracingRequestWrapper` - for wrapping regular handlers (implementing `RequestHandler`)